varspool/Wrench/README.md

 - Supports binary frames.
 (Currently receive only)
 - Supports wss.
 (Needs valid certificate in Firefox.)

 ### Backward compatibility

 The public API of the server should remain compatible with early versions of php-websocket.
-The WebSocket namespace begins in the `/server/lib` directory.
+The WebSocket namespace begins in the `/lib` directory.
+The client class has been integrated into this namespace too.

+#### What happened to the `client` dir?

-The client-side libraries are deprecated and may be removed in future: the exist as an example.
+The client-side libraries are no longer supported: some libraries are included but are packaged only as examples.
 You're free to use whatever client-side libraries you'd like with the server.
+If you're still using them, see the 1.0 branch.

 ## Installation